datacurve-ai/code-server/docs/CONTRIBUTING.md

 VERSION=0.0.0 npm run build:vscode
 npm run release
 ```
+> [!NOTE]
+> `VERSION=0.0.0 npm run build:vscode` may take well over an hour, and more cores don't seem to improve it.
 This does not keep `node_modules`.
 If you want them to be kept, use
 `KEEP_MODULES=1 npm run release`